-Total area farmed: The total area farmed (excluding common land) is approximately one million hectares (1,016,000 hectares), a decrease of 1% compared to 2019.
+Total area farmed: The total area farmed (excluding common land) was approximately one million hectares (1,016,000 hectares), a decrease of 1% compared to 2019.

 Notes to editors:

-3. Full details of the coverage of the census and of terms used were given in the booklet “The Agricultural Census in Northern Ireland: Results for June 2018” (DAERA, 2019) and will be repeated in the 2019 issue of this annual publication, available in January 2020.
-These booklets may be accessed on the Department’s internet site, free of charge.
+- Full details of the coverage of the census and of terms used were given in “The Agricultural Census in Northern Ireland Methodology and Quality Report for June 2019 (DAERA, 2020) and will be repeated in the Final Report, available in February 2020.

 A National Statistics publication